 Click the X in the top right corner of the window to close the rung comments.

 Instruction comments are associated with the instruction (location) within the rung of your task.
-This allows you to comment the purpose of using the instruction in that position.
+This allows you to comment on the purpose of using the instruction in that position.

 Each of your instructions can have a comment.
 As you make the program or after the program is complete, double click the instruction.